arduino/docs-content/content/hardware/02.uno/carriers/uno-breakout-carrier/tutorials/01.user-manual/content.md

 gpioget gpiochip0 <line_number>
 ```

-You can also control MPU GPIO lines from the Python section of an Arduino App Lab App.
-Create a new App, then copy and paste the script below into the Python section of your App:
+The same can be done from the Python section of an Arduino App Lab app.
+The variables `GPIO_CHIP` and `GPIO_LINE` must be set to the values identified using `gpiodetect` and `gpioinfo`.
+Create a new App and copy and paste the example below into the Python section:

 ```python
 import subprocess